-Perhaps a relationship has come to an end or you have started feeling very anxious or/and depressed and finding it hard to enjoy your life and feel confused that you feel this way.
+Perhaps a relationship has come to an end, or you have started feeling very anxious or/and depressed.
+You might be finding it hard to enjoy your life and feel confused that you feel this way.

-You might have lost someone you cared about and feel like it's hard to cope, that there is little to look forward to and that it's unclear what is going on and to make sense of why you are feeling this way.
+You might have lost someone you cared about and feel like it's hard to cope, that there is little to look forward to and that it's unclear what is going on and tough to make sense of things.

-I work as a counsellor, to help people find their own path through difficult times in their life and reconnect with their true selves.
+I work with clients to help them find their own path through difficult times in their life and reconnect with their true selves.
 I provide my clients a time and space for themselves that is in a supportive, open and non-judgemental environment.

-I explore with them what is going on in their life, how they are making sense of things and support them in developing their confidence and ability to respond effectively to whatever challenges they face.
+Together, we can work to explore what is going on in your life, how you are making sense of things and what you need to develop your confidence and ability to respond effectively to whatever challenges you face.